bricef-legacy/practiceminder-data-utils/README.md

 [Health and Social Care Information Centre](http://www.hscic.gov.uk/) but efforts to make this data more accesible are less common than they could be.

+Previous efforts have included [PrescribingAnalytics.com](http://prescribinganalytics.com/), also the result of an NHS Hack Day, and [openprescribing.org](http://www.openprescribing.org/), both dedicated to making sense of the prescription data with a particular focus on analysing geographical trends.

 This project is aimed at making this data available in a way that is useful to educators, researchers and policy makers.
-In particular, we were interested in merging publicly available information about drug prescriptions with individual practice data.
+In particular, we were interested in merging publicly available information about drug prescriptions with individual practice data, and instead of looking into geographical corellations, building a tool that lets user ask questions rearging possible corellations between the available datasets.

 Hack day notes